-Certain stock options granted provide stock option holders the right to exercise unvested stock options in exchange for restricted shares of Class A common stock.
-The Company has also issued restricted shares of Class A common stock to employees and directors.
-There were 65,251 shares and 60,787 shares of restricted stock that were unvested and subject to repurchase as of March 31, 2023 and December 31, 2022, respectively.
+Certain stock options granted under the 2017 Equity Incentive Plan provide stock option holders the right to exercise unvested stock options in exchange for restricted shares of Class A common stock.
+The Company has also issued restricted shares of Class A common stock under the 2020 Plan to employees and directors.
+There were no shares and 1,023 shares of restricted stock that were unvested and subject to repurchase as of March 31, 2024 and December 31, 2023, respectively.